Nuclear Plant Safety

 - Spent fuel storage management

-A review of recent developments focusing on safety issues in the near-term deployment of new plants, the Generation-IV nuclear system program, and the advanced fuel cycle initiative will be among the topics of discussion.
-There will be a panel discussion at the end of each day comprised of that day’s lecturers to answer questions.
+A review of recent developments focusing on safety issues in the near-term deployment of new plants and the advanced fuel cycle initiative will be among the topics of discussion.
+At the end of each day, there will be a panel discussion comprised of that day’s lecturers to answer questions.

 Latest Developments: Recent advances and future trends (50%)